Determining the Seeding Rate for Winter Wheat

 Winter Wheat Seed Size Varies

-it's now recommended that growers calculate their seeding rate using seeds per acre to provide more accurate seeding results.
+Historically, wheat growers calculated their seeding rate based on pounds of seed per acre; however, seed size varies; so it's recommended that growers calculate their seeding rate using seeds per acre rather than pounds to provide more accurate seeding results.
 The number of winter wheat seeds in one pound varies depending on the variety and the condition under which it was produced.
-In the 2019 Nebraska Winter Wheat Variety Evaluation for 16 trials, winter wheat yields ranged from a low of 30 to a high of 123 bushels per acre.
-Seed size ranged from a low of 9,000 seeds per pound to a high of 14,100 seeds per pound.
+In the 2020 Nebraska Winter Wheat Variety Evaluation trial at Harlan County, winter wheat yields ranged from a low of 37.8 to a high of 93.9 bushels per acre.
+Seed size ranged from a low of 14,000 seeds per pound to a high of 21,400 seeds per pound.

 Selecting a Seeding Rate